ibm-cloud-docs/apps/faqs.md

 Your resource list in the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") provides summary information for the apps that you created.
 In the resource list, the **Apps** section contains all apps that you created but *not* deployed to Cloud Foundry.
 The **Cloud Foundry Apps** section contains all the apps that you created and deployed to Cloud Foundry.

-## Why can’t I select a Cloud Foundry space when I try to deploy my app?
+## Why can’t I select a Cloud Foundry space when I try to deploy an app?
 {: #cf-space}
 {: faq}